 is a collection of various C++ learning and teaching resources.
 Most materials are aimed at beginners that know the basics of imperative programming but don't know C++ very well.

 Right now many articles are still based on slides taken from a C++ crash course that I gave a couple of times in the last few years (mainly for people with a Java or Python background).

-The first batch of articles in the Beginner's Guide to C++ and some other intermediate-level topic articles, like, e.g., about argument dependend lookup are already laid out entirely as a proper html page with foldable sections, breadcrumb navigation, etc. My aim is to eventually convert all slide decks and expand the materials in depth and breadth.
+The first batch of articles in the Beginner's Guide to C++ and some other intermediate-level topic articles, like, e.g., about argument dependend lookup are already laid out entirely as a proper html page with foldable sections, etc. My aim is to eventually convert all slide-based articles and expand the materials in depth and breadth.

-Special thanks to Thomas Kemmer for helping me with finding typos, errors, providing feedback and helping me with C++ courses over the past few years.
+Special thanks to Thomas Kemmer for helping me with finding typos, errors, providing constructive feedback and helping me with C++ courses and teaching materials over the past few years.

 My work mostly revolves around geometric packing optimization algorithms, metagenomic short read mapping (fuzzy string matching), high performance computing and more template metaprogramming than is probably healthy.